thedatabaseme/manage_fritzbox/README.md

 You can specify a List of IP Adresses when calling the Playbook.
 Each of which will be rebootet.

     - ansible-playbook reboot_fritzbox.yml -e "fritzbox_user=myuser fritzbox_password=supersecret ip_list=192.168.178.2" -k -K -u <username>

+Be aware, that the Playbook runs on the Ansible Execution Node itself.
+So you have to provide the OS User of your local machine and the corresponding password.

 Author Information
 ------------------